securesecrets/shadejs/docs/calculations/routing.md

 # ShadeSwap Multi-Hop Routing

-This page contains an example router that determines the optimal path for maximizing the users output tokens received
+This page contains an example router that determines the optimal route for maximizing the users output tokens received

 ## Router